-Homeaway Heaven on Eleuthera in the Bahamas
+Discovering Eleuthera Island in the Bahamas

 We prepared many of our meals at home.
 There are no large grocery stores on the island, you will need to gather your food from different markets.
-In Governors Harbor there are two small grocery stores, however the biggest and best one is in Rock Sound.
+In Governors Harbor there are two small grocery stores, however, the biggest and best one is in Rock Sound.
 They even carry a few gluten-free products.
 Fair warning, everything costs almost double what it does in the United States.
-A half gallon of milk is $7.50!
+A half-gallon of milk is $7.50!

 Most days you will find the local fisherman sharing the day’s catch on a stand right in the middle of town.
-This is by far the best source for the fresh fish and lobster.
+This is by far the best source for fresh fish and lobster.
 They will filet your grouper or butterfly a lobster tail.
-Prices are very reasonalble.
+Prices are very reasonable.
 I paid $10 for two of the tastiest lobster tails I have ever had.

-Top 10 Tips for First Time Visitors
+Top 10 Tips for First Time Visitors to Eleuthera Island

 - Cash is King – Not a lot of places accept credit cards.
 There are ATMs on the island, but the surcharge is $3 plus your foreign transaction fee.